 - Make one last check to be sure you're happy with the layout and that it will serve you well in the days ahead.
-You home office design ideas may have seemed great, but when you go to set up your office at home you might find they really don't work well for you.
+Your home office design ideas may have seemed great, but when you go to set up your office at home you might find they really don't work well for you.
 A few adjustments now will save you grief later.
 Your work area needs to function efficiently so you can be more productive.
 Accessing files and supplies needs to be an easy chore so you'll spend less time doing it and more time working.
 Once you're satisfied that your home office design ideas are going to work, connect and test all equipment to make sure everything's working properly, that all cords are long enough, and that you haven't overloaded any circuits.

-Try to Stay Flexible with Your Home Office Set Up
+Stay Flexible with Your Home Office Set Up

 - What do I like most about how my office at home is set up and laid out?
 What do I like least?

-- Did I overlook some important home office design ideas?
+- Did I overlook important home office design ideas?
 Was I not able to put some of those ideas in place when I set up my office at home?
 If so, can I now make or plan accommodations to correct what's not working out with my home office setup?

-- Is my work space quiet enough?
+- Is my workspace quiet enough?
 Cool enough or warm enough?
 Too bright or too dark?
 What needs to be done to make corrections?